...

 Will inputting the data improve my golf scores?

-If you’re a nerd, you already know the answer.
-Yes, of course, it will improve your golf scores.
 The reason is that you’ll be using science instead of luck to improve.
-If, for example, your up and down percentage for the 12 rounds you played this year is 23%, you’ll know that your short game sucks, and you’ll take action (e.g. get lessons from your pro and purchase the Golf Drills Practice Planner).
+If, for example, your up and down percentage for the 12 rounds you played this year is 23%, you’ll know that your short game sucks, and you’ll take action (e.g. get lessons from your pro and get your hands on the Golf Drills Practice Planner).

 Who created the Excel document?